Python Data Types

 6. Sets - set & frozenset

-Sets hold unique items:
+Sets hold unique items, automatically removing duplicates:

 nums = {1, 2, 3, 2}